roverwing/RoverWingHardware/docs/features/servos.rst

 5V power.

 .. note::
-   The  total current available for servos and NeoPixel LEDs is about 4A.
+   The  total current available for servos and NeoPixel LEDs is about 3.5A.
    This is sufficient for most applications, but might not be enough for large loads.
 For example, for a popular
    `HS485HB <https://hitecrcd.com/products/servos/sport-servos/analog-sport-servos/hs-485hb/product>`__
    standard size servo, no-load current draw is 0.3A, but the stall draw  can be as high as 1.2A.
 Note also that digital servos usually are much more power-hungry than analog servos.

+   If you need more power for your servos, we recommend using `goBILDA Servo Power Node <https://www.gobilda.com/8-channel-servo-power-node/>`__.